 This large greenfield site extends over a wide area from Low Farm/Tranmoor Wood in the north to the water treatment works to the south west of the settlement.
-There are no bus stops or public transport routes within close walking distance of the site.
+There are bus stops and public transport routes within walking distance of the site but these are not close, as they are between 400 - 800 metres away.
 The site adjoins other potential development sites (170, 513 and 514).

 Development will have a significant adverse impact on the integrity or setting of a local wildlife site.
 No development should take place within the boundary of the local wildlife site and a suitable biodiversity offsetting scheme will be required to mitigate the loss of wildlife.
 Water drains criss-cross the site and would need to be diverted.
+The existence of an overhead power line (possibly 16kv) had not been confirmed at the time of scoring, so Members of the Parish Council scored 2 as a cautionary measure.
 In addition, development would reduce the openness of the gap between Armthorpe and Bessacarr (main urban area of Doncaster) and affect the integrity of the green wedge, exacerbating the threat of settlement coalescence.
 The site adjoins the open countryside on three sides and there are no natural or defensible boundaries, giving rise to potential adverse impacts on landscape/townscape, biodiversity and land use patterns.
 The site is not deliverable within the plan period according to the Doncaster Strategic Housing Land Availability Assessment.